bloveless/s3-backup-restore/README.md

 # S3 Backup and Restore
-A quick docker image to backup and restore data with s3.
+A docker image for backing up and restoring data from s3.

 ## Description
 Automatic backups to s3.
 Automatic restores from s3 if the volume is completely empty (configurable).